MysteryPancake/FL-Studio-Presets/README.md

 [<img src="Mid_Side_Monitor.png" width="512">](Mid_Side_Monitor.fst)

 ### [Mid / Side Panner](Mid_Side_Panner.fst)
-I improved the Mid / Side Monitor by adding left / right panning.
+Improved version of the Mid / Side Monitor which adds left / right panning.

 This is useful for spatial effects, such as moving drums close and to the right, or guitars far and to the left.